-The Daily Calories Burned calculation tool will tell you how many calories you burn while performing a specific activity, and also the calories you burn in a day doing general tasks.
+The Daily Calories Burned calculation tool will tell you how many calories you burn while performing a specific activity and the calories you burn daily doing general tasks.

 Daily Calories Burned Calculation Tool

 Calculate how much energy you burn while doing various activities.
 The calculator uses physical activity and your resting metabolic rate to estimate the number of calories you burn, providing a personalized result.
 Knowing approximately how many calories you burn while doing different activities can help you lose or maintain weight.

 We must know our daily calorie needs because it helps us maintain healthy body weights.

 The following are some examples:

 1) Walking at 3 mph for 30 minutes burns about 100 calories per hour.
 If you walk 2 hours each day, this would be 600 calories.
 If you walked 5 days a week, you could lose 1 pound every month!

 2) Running on an elliptical machine burns 150-200 calories depending on speed.
 So running 10 miles will burn around 1500 calories.
 That’s enough to gain one pound a week without any other exercise.